Market Scan Template for Founders and Product Teams

 That is what the best market scan template solves.

+It gives the material a stable shape, helps the scan become directional without becoming bloated, and turns scattered background into something the team can actually judge with.
 That is why this fits FormaLM so closely.
 The product is strongest where the work is not about prettier writing, but about getting to a clearer, more usable version faster.